apache/flink/docs/content/docs/dev/table/sql/queries/group-agg.md

 GROUP BY order_id
 ```

 For streaming queries, the required state for computing the query result might grow infinitely.
-State size depends on the number of groups and number and type of aggregation functions.
+State size depends on the number of groups and the number and type of aggregation functions.
 For example `MIN`/`MAX` are heavy on state size while `COUNT` is cheap.
 You can provide a query configuration with an appropriate state time-to-live (TTL) to prevent excessive state size.
 Note that this might affect the correctness of the query result.
 See [query configuration]({{< ref "docs/dev/table/config" >}}#table-exec-state-ttl) for details.

 Apache Flink provides a set of performance tuning ways for Group Aggregation, see more [Performance Tuning]({{< ref "docs/dev/table/tuning" >}}).